hpc-uk/build-instructions/apps/CP2K/ARCHER2-CP2K-2023.2/README.md

 export OMP_NUM_THREADS=1

-export SRUN_CPUS_PER_TASK=$SLURM_CPUS_PER_TASK
+export SRUN_CPUS_PER_TASK=${SLURM_CPUS_PER_TASK}

-./tools/regtesting/do_regtest -nobuild -c ./ARCHER2-regtest.psmp.conf
+./tools/regtesting/do_regtest.py --mpiranks=2 --ompthreads=1 --maxtasks=2 --mpiexec=srun \
+                                 --workbasedir=${PWD} ARCHER2 psmp
 ```

-The regression tests should take around 5-6 hrs to complete (assuming CPU frequency of 2.0 GHz)
+The regression tests should take around 6-8 hrs to complete (assuming CPU frequency of 2.0 GHz)
-and all 334 tests should complete successfully.
-Note, the fact that CP2K 2023.2 is linked with
+and all tests should complete successfully.
+Note, the fact that CP2K 2023.2 is linked with the
-the single-threaded MKL library requires that `numthreads=1` is set in the `ARCHER2-regtest.psmp.conf` file.
+single-threaded MKL library requires that `ompthreads=1`, reducing the number of regression tests
-This setting reduces the number of regression tests to 334 (for CP2K 2023.1 the number of
-regression tests is 3797).
+to 333 (for CP2K 2023.1 the number of regression tests is 3797).

 ## Performance